urbanjost/M_framework/README.md

 main disadvantage is that the complete test suite is always run unless conditional coding is added.
 One of the uses of the unit\_test\_flags(:) array is to allow integer values to be passed at execution time that can be tested to provide such conditional testing.
+When many tests are in one file the unit_test_start(3f) procedure includes a "matched" argument which can detect if a simple globbing expression that can be given on the command line matches the string composed of the test name and message.
+This allows you to optionally select specific groups of tests from a set.

 ## Unique features: Calling an external program